ylin1992/image-quality-inspection-kit/README.md

 ![demo_gui_dection_tuner](https://github.com/ylin1992/image-quality-inspection-kit/blob/main/screenshot/detection_tuner.png)

 ## Purpose
-Filter tuning has been a one of the critical steps for AOI on AR/VR production lines.
+Filter tuning has been one of the critical steps for AOI on AR/VR production lines.
 As resolution of AR/VR devices have been getting higher, it is getting more critical to inspect minuscle particles, stain and blemishes inside the optical modules of each AR/VR device.<br /><br />
 In order to screen out particles inside of a lens tube (let's take VR headset as an example, but the concept applies to AR as well), a routine work flow of a quality control or optical engineer would be:
 - Pick a camera system that matches AR/VR headset's resolution
 - Capture image and process the image